Philadelphia shooting victim Ralph Moralis was about to walk daughter down aisle

 Two children – aged two and 13 – were also shot in the leg but are in stable condition.
 The two-year-old’s twin and a 33-year-old woman also suffered injuries from broken glass caused by the shooting.

-Philadelphia District Attorney Larry Krasner announced on Tuesday that the 40-year-old accused shooter is facing charges of murder, aggravated assault and weapons offences.
+Philadelphia DA Mr Krasner announced on Tuesday that the suspect is facing charges of murder, aggravated assault and weapons offences.

+An arraignment was duly held at Philadelphia County Municipal Court on Wednesday.

 The mass shooting marks just one of several which claimed lives across America over the July 4 holiday, prompting lawmakers and President Joe Biden to reignite calls for action to tackle the nation’s plague gun violence.